Slate Roof Tiles Cost

 Concrete Slate

-Another low-costing choice is concrete slate roofing.
 These slates comprise cement, sand, water and oxide.
-However, like fibre cement slates, concrete slates need plenty of maintenance and should be repainted every several years albeit they can last for around fifty years or more if looked after properly.
+However, like fibre cement slates, concrete slates need plenty of maintenance and should be repainted every several years, but they can last for around 50 years or more if looked after properly.

-Hiring Contractors to Install a Slate Roof Checklist
+Checklist: Hiring Contractors to Install a Slate Roof